PhantomAppDevelopment/firebase-as3/examples/README.md

 ## SimpleCRUD.mxml

 An Apache Flex example that demonstrates how to use the Firebase Database with non realtime data.
-You only require the following rules in your project:
+You only require the following Database rules in your project:

 ```json
 {